Healing & Relationships Blogs; Trauma-Informed Insights

 Parentification is a hidden form of childhood role reversal that leaves lasting emotional wounds.
 This post explores how it happens, how it shapes adult relationships, and gentle ways to begin healing.

 Writing to someone you’re estranged from can be both powerful and painful.
 Before reaching out, it can help to pause and reflect.
-These five steps are designed to support you in deciding if, when, and how to make contact in a way that honours your safety, your boundaries, and your emotional wellbeing.
+These five steps support you in deciding if, when, and how to make contact in a way that honours your safety, boundaries, and emotional wellbeing.

 When your nervous system has adapted to chaos, healthy love can feel strangely unsafe.
 This post explores why safety feels uncomfortable and how healing rebuilds trust.